SoFi 728X900

 What is a mom scholarship?

 A mom scholarship is an award given to a female student who is a parent.
-Many mom scholarships focus on single or divorced parents, since those students often have a harder time supporting themselves through school.
-However, some mom scholarships may also accept married mothers.
+Many scholarships for moms focus on single or divorced parents, since those students often have a harder time supporting themselves through school.
+However, some scholarships for moms may also accept married mothers.

 How to qualify for a mom scholarship

 Each scholarship will have its own unique rules and requirements.
-In general, if you're looking for a mom scholarship, you probably need to be a biological or adoptive parent.
+In general, if you're looking for scholarships for moms, you probably need to be a biological or adoptive parent.
 Step-parents may be excluded from these types of awards, even if they’re providing financial support.

 Many scholarships have GPA or test score requirements, and some are more strict than others.
 A general rule of thumb is that you need to have a minimum 3.0 GPA to qualify, but this can vary depending on the exact award.